R\'enyi security framework against coherent attacks applied to decoy-state QKD: Generic Framework for Key Rates from the MEAT

 \subsection{Formalizing QKD protocols}

+In this section we formalize a QKD protocol such that the methods of Refs.~\cite{inprep_HB24,arqand_marginal-constrained_2025,fawzi_additivity_2025} can be used.
+Intuitively, in these works the action of each round of a QKD protocol is specified by a channel \(\EATchann\) which creates the secret data and all public announcements.

+Furthermore, the models of Refs.~\cite{inprep_HB24,arqand_marginal-constrained_2025,fawzi_additivity_2025} require that the channel \(\EATchann\) acts as a tensor-product of channels, i.e. \(\EATchann^{\otimes n}\), or as concatenation of channels \(\EATchann_n \circ \dots \circ \EATchann_1\) to create the final state of the \emph{full} $n$-round protocol.
+In \cref{fig:MEAT Channels} one can see a schematic representation of the tensor product structure which we will use for security proofs in this work.

-The channel structure of Ref.~\cite{inprep_HB24,arqand_marginal-constrained_2025,fawzi_additivity_2025} requires a channel \(\EATchann\) which creates the final state by acting as a tensor-product of channels, i.e. \(\EATchann^{\otimes n}\).
-Therefore, in this section, using a similar approach as in Ref.~\cite{winick_reliable_2018} and Ref.~\cite[App A]{lin_asymptotic_2019} in the asymptotic regime, we define a channel \(\EATchannQKD\) suitable for describing QKD protocols in this manner.
+We chose the tensor product model for simplicity, and note that by the same argument as in Ref.~\cite{metger_generalised_2022} the same key rates are valid under the model of concatenated channels.
+Therefore, in this section, using a similar approach as in Ref.~\cite{winick_reliable_2018} and Ref.~\cite[App A]{lin_asymptotic_2019} in the asymptotic regime, we define a channel \(\EATchannQKD\) suitable for describing QKD protocols in this tensor-product manner.